Sam Lucas: Dramatic roles

-Another Lucas tune declares, "I nebber shall forget, no nebber, / De day I was sot free."
+Another Lucas tune declares: "I nebber shall forget, no nebber, / De day I was sot free."

 Later career

 In 1890, Lucas served as an endman in Sam T. Jack's The Creole Show, often cited as the first African American production to show signs of breaking the links to minstrelsy.

-He married during its run, and afterward he and his wife played a succession of variety houses, vaudeville stages, and museums.
+He married during its run, before he and his wife played a succession of variety houses, vaudeville stages and museums.
 In 1898, he performed in Boston in A Trip to Coontown, produced by Bob Cole.
-This was the first black production to use only African American writers, directors, and producers, and the first black musical comedy to make a complete break with minstrelsy.
+This was the first black production to use only African American writers, directors and producers, and the first black musical comedy to make a complete break with minstrelsy.

 From 1905 to 1906, he starred in Rufus Rastus, which was directed by Ernest Hogan.
-In 1907, Lucas starred in the second showing of an original musical comedy from Cole and Johnson, The Shoe-Fly Regiment, which ran from June 3, 1907 to August 17, 1907.
+In 1907, Lucas starred in the second showing of an original musical comedy from Cole and Johnson, The Shoe-Fly Regiment, which ran from June 3, 1907, to August 17, 1907.
 This production showed at the Grand Opera House in New York City from June 6–8, 1907 and at the Bijou Theatre, which was also located in New York, from August 6 to 17, 1907.
 The Shoe-Fly Regiment was a three-act musical, with Acts One and Three taking place in the Lincolnville Institute in Alabama and act two taking place in the Philippines.
 Lucas played Brother Doolittle, who was a member of the Bode of Education.

 Lucas later performed in another original musical comedy The Red Moon, portraying Bill Webster, a barber.
-The Red Moon ran from May 3, 1909 to May 29, 1909.
+The Red Moon ran from May 3, 1909, to May 29, 1909.
 The Red Moon was also a three-act musical, but set in fictional "Swamptown, Virginia".

-In 1908, he became a charter member for the professional theatrical club The Frogs, and in 1913 he participated in The Frog Follies.
+In 1908, Lucas became a charter member of the professional theatrical club The Frogs, participating in 1913's The Frog Follies.

-Lime Kiln Field Day (1913)

-In 1913, Lucas was featured in the unfinished film, Lime Kiln Field Day, produced by the Biograph Company and Klaw and Erlanger.
+In 1913, Lucas starred in the unfinished film, Lime Kiln Field Day, produced by the Biograph Company and Klaw and Erlanger.
 The footage of the unfinished film was assembled in 2014 by the Museum of Modern Art, which had rescued the film cans from a Biograph film storage vault in 1938.

-Uncle Tom's Cabin (1914)

 In 1914, Lucas revived his role of Uncle Tom in William Robert Daly's film adaptation of Harriet Beecher Stowe's Uncle Tom's Cabin.
 He is generally credited as the first black man to portray Uncle Tom, a character that had typically been played by white actors in black face.
 The film was released on August 10, 1914, by the World Film Company.

 This silent film was shot on location in the South with scenes of its fields of cotton and Mississippi river boats.
 Its screening was accompanied by organs or other instruments at local theatres.
 It was an inductee to the 2012 National Film Registry list.